RayHightower/RayHightower.com/_posts/2015-12-08-how-to-run-headless-parallella.markdown

 ```

 I don't know why this is true.
 I only know that it caught me.
 Now it won't catch you!

+### Eliminating Barriers to Entry

+I am grateful to other members of the Parallella community who write
+articles and blog posts about their experiences with the device.
+Together, we are working to make parallel programming accessible
+to as many people as possible.
+Maybe you will contribute next?
+I look forward to reading about your work with Parallella and parallel programming in general.